sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 <!--
-You may see different version numbers (but they will all be compatible with the code, thanks to SemVer!), and the lines may be in a different order.
+You may see different version numbers (but they will all be compatible with the code, thanks to SemVer!), different lines (depending on the operating system), and the lines may be in a different order.
 -->

-Il est possible que vous ne voyiez pas exactement les mêmes numéros de version, (mais ils seront compatibles avec votre code, grâce au *versionnage sémantique* !), et les lignes ne seront pas forcément affichées dans le même ordre.
+Il est possible que vous ne voyiez pas exactement les mêmes numéros de version, (mais ils seront compatibles avec votre code, grâce au *versionnage sémantique* !), différentes lignes (en fonction de votre système d'exploitation), et les lignes ne seront pas forcément affichées dans le même ordre.

 <!--